Acoustic neuromaVestibular schwannoma; Tumor - acoustic; Cerebellopontine angle tumor; Angle tumor; Hearing loss - acoustic; Tinnitus - acoustic

 - Tumors that are pressing on the brain

-Surgery is done to remove the tumor and prevent other nerve damage.
-Any hearing that is left is often lost with surgery.
+Surgery or a type of radiation treatment is done to remove the tumor and prevent other nerve damage.
+Depending on the type of surgery performed, hearing can sometimes be preserved.

-Stereotactic radiosurgery focuses high-powered x-rays on a small area.
-It is considered to be a form of radiation therapy, not a surgical procedure.
-It may be used:
+- Stereotactic radiosurgery focuses high-powered x-rays on a small area.
+It is a form of radiation therapy, not a surgical procedure.
+It may be used to slow down or stop the growth of tumors that are hard to remove with surgery.
+It may also be done to treat people who are unable to have surgery, such as older adults or people who are very sick.

-Removing an acoustic neuroma can damage nerves, causing loss of hearing or weakness in the face muscles.
+Removing an acoustic neuroma can damage nerves.
+This may cause loss of hearing or weakness in the face muscles.
 This damage is more likely to occur when the tumor is large.

 An acoustic neuroma is not cancer.
-The tumor does not spread (metastasize) to other parts of the body.
-However, it may continue to grow and press on important structures in the skull.
+The tumor does not spread to other parts of the body.
+However, it may continue to grow and press on structures in the skull.

 People with small, slow-growing tumors may not need treatment.

-- Most people with small tumors will have no permanent paralysis of the face after surgery.
-However, about two-thirds of patients with large tumors will have some permanent weakness of the face after surgery.
+Most people with small tumors will have no permanent weakness of the face after surgery.
+However, people with large tumors are more likely to have some permanent weakness of the face after surgery.

 When to Contact a Medical Professional

-- Hearing loss that is new or getting worse
+- Hearing loss that is sudden or getting worse

 - Ringing in one ear